Nurb4000/jam-py-v7/README.md

 ## Jam.py is a web front-end application generator that works with both existing databases and newly created ones.
-## With Monaco editor and Databricks support!

-## This is forked jam.py to continue the support and development, since Andrew retired from jam.py project.
-The v7 is now fully released.
-Please find v5 master branch archive in here: https://github.com/jam-py-v5/jam-py/

 ## The LLMS-full.txt is released:
 https://jampy-docs-v7.readthedocs.io/en/latest/llms-full.txt